Chunjee/dict.ahk/README.md

 ; => true
 ```

-You may also review or copy the package from [./export.ahk on GitHub](https://raw.githubusercontent.com/chunjee/dict.ahk/master/export.ahk); #Include it however you would normally when manually downloading.
+You may also review or copy the package from [./export.ahk on GitHub](https://raw.githubusercontent.com/chunjee/dict.ahk/master/export.ahk); #Include it however you would normally when manually downloading a library.

 ### Attributes